terrywtr/Tianrui-Wang/docs/info.md

 -->

 ## How it works
+NOT,XOR gates are connected with a,b,c,d e,f,g
 Explain how your project works

 ## How to test
+set the clock into 10khz
 Explain how to use your project

 ## External hardware